DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/DayNightCycle.md

 At present The Digital Painting supports the following assets available:

-  * Very Simple Day Night Cycle (Built In - See `Environment/VerySimpleDayNightCycle` script)
+  * Simple Day Night Cycle (Built In - See `Environment/SimpleDayNightCycle` script)

 ## Adding A Day Night Cycle to Your Digital Painting

-### Very Simple Day Night Cycle (Built In)

-This is about as simple as a day night cycle can get - and it's pretty ugly too.
-The Sun rises and sets at exactly the same time at exactly the simple place.
-We will gladly accept pull requests to improve this, but in reality we expect most users to use a specialist Asset.

-  * Create an empty object called `Managers`
+  * Create a configuration file using `Assets -> Create -> Wizards Code ... `
+    * Note that there are predefined configuration files in `Prefabs/Data`
-  * Drop the `Environment/DayNightCycle` script onto the `Managers` object
+  * Add the `DayNightCycle` component to your `managers` game object
-  * Add a directional light (if you don't have one already) and rename it to Sun.
+  * Add a Configuration file to the `DayNightCycle` component

+## Adding Support for a new Day Night Cycle Asset

+Use `Scenes/DevTest/DayNightCycle` to test your scene in a game environment.

+The interface between The Digital Painting and your chosen Day Night Cycle asset is provided by a scriptable object that inherits from `AbstractDayNightCycle`.
+To add support for a new Day Night Cycle asset you will need to create an instance of this Scriptable Object.
+Once created you can provide this scriptable object to the configuration field of the `DayNightCycle` component as described above.

-## Possible Future Supported Assets
+### Possible Future Supported Assets

 Patches are welcome to add support for any Day Night Cycle solution.
 Here are a few that might be interesting.